ksnt/Memo/online_lectures.md

 **There are so many interesting online lectures and courses...!
-You can easily find exciting courses on the web!!**
+You can easily find exciting lectures on the web!!**

 ## Useful Sources